k00mi/gitaly/doc/design_ha.md

 # Gitaly High Availability (HA) Design
 Gitaly HA is an active-active cluster configuration for resilient git operations.
 [Refer to our specific requirements](https://gitlab.com/gitlab-org/gitaly/issues/1332).

-Refer to epic &289 for current issues and discussions revolving around HA MVC development.
+Refer to [epic &289][epic] for current issues and discussions revolving around HA MVC development.

 ## Terminology
 The following terminology may be used within the context of the Gitaly HA project: